Photo and caption posted on facebook by a cat owner who had their cat declawed at Houston Humane Society.

-One weighs 20 lbs so wasn’t sure if that’s ok.
-“It’s not a matter of weight, it’s a matter of why is that weight, if it’s normal for his body or if he’s overweight.
+Researcher asked if it’s ok to declaw a cat that weights 20 lbs and the manager said, “It’s not a matter of weight, it’s a matter of why is that weight, if it’s normal for his body or if he’s overweight.
 Which means that under anesthesia, anything can happen.”

-Heard horror stories about declawing.
-Office manager said, “Of course, the horror stories are based on the guillotine method.
+Researcher said that there are horror stories about how declawing can ruin a cat’s life and the manager said, “Of course, the horror stories are based on the guillotine method.
 They use a tool called a Rescoe trimmer, like a gripper or plyer, they would grab on to the paw , extend the claw, and then they would stick it under the guillotine, and then bring the guillotine down.
 Sometimes they would get part of a claw and sometimes they would get part of the pad.”

 “Dr Rigoni doesn’t do this, she does the dissection method.
 She goes into the nail bed and removes the nail totally.
 It’s the more modern version, it’s done with a surgical blade, we do a cold laser therapy that helps to speed up the healing.”

-Do cats need their claws for their health?
-“No, not at all.
+Researcher asked if cats need their claws for their health.
+Manager said, “No, not at all.
 My cat was declawed and their health was never an issue.
 She’s (Rigoni) does her own, she’s done other peoples, she’s done an 18 yr old cat, it’s not that kind of thing.”

 “As far as limping is concerned, it’s usually an improper surgery or sympathy.
 Oh I hurt, therefore I’m going to limp and make you feel bad.”